WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: David Heap, Alan Smyth and Stephen Dorff

 In Russia, if you mess up a crime, you'll get a second chance to prove yourself as the best thief there is!
-This was the case given to Ritchie, a professional thief who, after a diamond heist gone wrong, is hired by a mob boss to steal a priceless antique cross from a skyscraper penthouse in Moscow.
-Things almost went as planned until one of his accomplices goes trigger happy and shot a hostage along the way, leading to one mess up to another which eventually have them trapped in the unused 13th floor of the building with seven others.
+This was the case for Ritchie, a professional thief who, after a diamond heist gone wrong, is hired by a mob boss to steal a priceless antique cross from a skyscraper penthouse in Moscow.
+Things almost went just as planned until one of his accomplices goes trigger happy and shoots a hostage along the way, leading to one mess up to another which eventually have them trapped in the unused 13th floor of the building with seven others.

 Forced to take matters in their own hands, the thieves try to find a way out the floor without further casualties while the hostages plot to fight off their captors.
 Unfortunately, somebody else is in the floor with them; a deranged maniac with a habit of beheading and skinning victims under a sacred ritual.
 As the death toll rises, enemies become allies, allies become enemies, and booby traps take a limb or two.